Kometa-Team/Kometa/docs/home.md

 :material-connection:{ .lg .middle } __Third-Party Integrations__

--  Harness the power of Trakt, TMDb, IMDb, Flixpatrol and more to create collections and overlays!
+-  Harness the power of Trakt, TMDb, IMDb and more to create collections and overlays!
 -  Integrate with Sonarr and Radarr to automate your library growth.

 :material-star-face:{ .lg .middle } __And More!__